 DIY Backyard Scrabble

-You can use square wood tiles, ceramic tiles, or squares of cardboard to make your own outdoor Scrabble game.
-There are 100 tiles in a game of Scrabble and each features a letter of the alphabet.
+You can use square wood tiles, ceramic tiles, or cardboard squares to make your own outdoor Scrabble game.
+There are 100 tiles in a game of Scrabble, and each features a letter of the alphabet.
 Players will take turns spelling words on the lawn using their letter tiles.
 You can even print out Scrabble score sheets to help you keep score.

 DIY Backyard Twister

-You can use chalk on your driveway or spray paint in your yard to create a giant outdoor Twister board.
+Apply chalk to your driveway or spray paint in your yard to create a giant outdoor Twister board.
 You'll need to create a 4 x 6 grid of circles.
-Each row of 6 should be a different color.
+Each row of six should be a different color.
 You can recreate the spinner on a piece of cardboard.
-Player have to place their hands and feet wherever the spinner says while trying not to fall on the ground.
+Players have to place their hands and feet wherever the spinner says while trying not to fall on the ground.